zackgithuboriginal/trestore-milestone-project-4/README.md

 ![Deploy step 37](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/deploy_47.PNG)

-12. Click through to the end and create user
+12. Click through to the end and create a user

 13. Then download the .csv file containing that user's access credentials